Old School Karate

 Frequently Asked Questions

-Q~ When I think of "Old School" martial arts teachers, I think of extreme discipline.
-Are you harsh on kids?
+Q: When I think of "Old School" martial arts teachers, I think of extreme discipline.
+Are you harsh on students?

-A~ Not at all.
-I strive to foster the tenants of Dojo Kun with kids through patience and fun.
+A: Not at all.
+I strive to foster the tenants of Dojo Kun with students through patience and fun.
 Your first class is free, so come and check out my teaching style without any commitments.

 Q: What do I need to bring for my first class?

 A: For the first few training sessions wear comfortable gym clothes.
 Students train barefoot.
 Bring a water bottle and a good mood!

 Q: Do I need a uniform to start training?

 A: No, just loose, comfortable clothing.
 After you have decided that Karate is something you are going to stick with, then it makes sense to purchase a uniform.

 Q: What is the difference between Karate, Kung fu, Jiu Jitsu and Taekwondo?